Abby Martin: Breaking the Set and work for RT

 From 2012 to 2015, Martin hosted her own show, Breaking the Set, on RT America.
 The program described itself as "a show that cuts through the false left/right paradigm set by the establishment and reports the hard facts".
 The original opening credits depict Martin applying a sledgehammer to a television tuned to CNN.

-Martin's show promoted conspiracy theories including the claim that water fluoridation was a government plot to poison unwary Americans.
 Shortly after beginning her show on RT, Martin stated in an interview with Mark Crispin Miller that "the media dismisses things that are too controversial as conspiracy theory".

 In 2014, Martin gained attention for her criticism of RT's coverage of the annexation of Crimea by the Russian Federation.
-Martin closed her show on March 3, 2014 with a minute-long statement condemning the Russian military intervention in Ukraine.
+Martin closed her show on March 3, 2014, with a minute-long statement condemning the Russian military intervention in Ukraine.
 Glenn Greenwald compared Martin's statement favorably to the unquestioning behavior of the United States media during the 2003 invasion of Iraq.
 Critics of Martin argue that she appeared to be reading from a teleprompter, implying that her remarks were made with the consent of the show's producers.
 RT issued a statement saying: "Contrary to the popular opinion, RT doesn't beat its journalists into submission, and they are free to express their own opinions, not just in private but on the air."
 RT added: "[W]e'll be sending her to Crimea to give her an opportunity to make up her own mind from the epicentre of the story."
-Martin declined the offer, saying "I am not going to Crimea despite the statement RT has made."
+Martin declined the offer, saying, "I am not going to Crimea despite the statement RT has made."
 The New York Times wrote that RT notified Martin that what she had said about Ukraine was "not in line with our editorial policy".

 Martin left RT in February 2015.
 Speaking for RT, Anna Belkina told BuzzFeed: "Abby decided that this is the time for her to try something new.
 We are proud of the great work she has done as the host of Breaking the Set."

 Martin called the charges of foreign control over her and Tulsi Gabbard "neo-McCarthyist hysteria" typical of the New Cold War.
 She said that the "campaign to malign RT" by "the corporate media" had resulted in a chilling effect over legitimate dissident reporters.
 She said that she had "complete editorial control" over her RT show, as did other American RT journalists like Chris Hedges and Lee Camp.
 She had earlier refused RT's offer to send her on a tour of Crimea, saying she didn't want a "vetted PR experience."